Vertical-axis wind turbine: Revolving wing

 Revolving wing wind turbines or rotating wing wind turbines are a new category of lift-type VAWTs which use 1 vertically standing, non-helical airfoil to generate 360-degree rotation around a vertical shaft that runs through the center of the airfoil.

 Airfoil

 The Airfoil generator is a new type of vertical axis wind generator.
 The rotor is made up of a number of helical blades attached longitudinally to a central axis similar to a Savonius wind turbine.
 This rotor is then set within an airfoil that uses Bernoulli's principle to increase the velocity of the wind before the energy is extracted from it, allowing it to produce more power at all wind speeds.
-The addition of the airfoil doubles the wind's velocity, actually increasing the power available by a factor of eight.
+The addition of the airfoil doubles the wind's velocity, increasing the power available by a factor of eight.
 The airfoil also provides shrouding of the blades from the drag that other VAWT designs experience while the blades are on the return/upwind part of their rotation (see illustration).
 Because of this reduction in drag, the net energy produced by an Airfoil generator can be greater than other unshrouded designs.